Is Blogging Dead?

 Macroeconomic Forces At Play

-For purposes of advancing this discussion I want to examine a few simple business fundamentals and macroeconomic lessons to lend some historical context to the rapidly evolving state of the blogosphere.
-When a new industry surfaces, the early adopters (first-movers) set-up shop, validate proof of concept, carve out their niche, and build very strong, if not in some cases, category dominant brands.
+For purposes of advancing this discussion, I want to examine a few simple business fundamentals and macroeconomic lessons to lend some historical context to the rapidly evolving state of the blogosphere.
+When new industry surfaces, the early adopters (first-movers) set-up shop, validate proof of concept, carve out their niche, and build very strong, if not in some cases, category dominant brands.
 Clearly this was the case for many of today’s most successful bloggers.
 The truth is that some of today’s most established bloggers aren’t necessarily the best bloggers, they just got there first.

-However it’s also important to keep in mind that not all first-movers prosper, or for that matter, even survive.
+However, it’s also important to keep in mind that not all first-movers prosper, or for that matter, even survive.
 Because first-movers take large risks in uncharted territory, they often make mistakes that are not survivable.
 Even if their mistakes are not fatal, many times they serve to blaze a better trail for others to follow by removing and/or diminishing barriers to entry.
 In a previous post “Blogging Hits A Crossroads” I shared some insights on some of the “A-Listers” who have given up blogging, and why others stick it out.
-In a universe the size of the blogosphere there will always be churn.
+In a universe the size of the blogosphere, there will always be churn.
 In fact, blogging has been around long enough we’re now starting to experience the second and third comings of those who once abandoned their blogs only to come back again.

 Where Are We Now?

-Many successful bloggers today were not necessarily first-movers, but rather fast-followers able to leap frog the early adopters.
-Any student of history understands as an industry matures, more capital becomes available, advancements in technology occur, new niches, markets and nuanced communication channels open-up, and more players enter the market.
+Many successful bloggers today were not necessarily first-movers, but rather fast-followers able to leapfrog the early adopters.
+Any student of history understands as an industry matures, more capital becomes available, advancements in technology occur, new niches, markets, and nuanced communication channels open up, and more players enter the market.
 This wave of hyper-growth always precedes a consolidation, which is where we find ourselves now with regard to the state of the blogosphere.
 Blogging is going through a very natural (and healthy) consolidation phase where weak contributors are being weeded out.
 This is a positive sign – not a foreshadowing of doom and gloom.

 Blogging isn’t dying – it’s being refined by those who understand it best, and abandoned by those who don’t have the talent or the ability to sustain their efforts.
-To be fair, the Inc. Magazine article which triggered this rant did point out those “Companies that do have blogs are very happy with them.
+To be fair, Inc. Magazine article which triggered this rant did point out those “Companies that do have blogs are very happy with them.
 Ninety-two percent of those businesses called the platform a success.”
 I’m not aware of any other medium/platform where 92% of users view their efforts as a success, are you?

 Reasons Why Blogging Won’t Die

-Because there is virtually no barrier to entry to a medium which offers global exposure to one’s thoughts and opinions, blogging won’t ever die.
-While the list of reasons behind why people blog are probably only limited to the confines of one’s imagination, the following list contains common representative examples of what I believe to be the main reasons people begin to blog, and why blogging will continue to be an influential platform (listed in no particular order):
+Because there is virtually no barrier to entry to a medium that offers global exposure to one’s thoughts and opinions, blogging won’t ever die.
+While the list of reasons behind why people blog is probably only limited to the confines of one’s imagination, the following list contains common representative examples of what I believe to be the main reasons people begin to blog, and why blogging will continue to be an influential platform (listed in no particular order):

 1. To follow a trend